thelfer/tfel/docs/web/MassonAffineFormulation.md

 This matrix will store the morphological tensors.
-Indeed, in the `InitLocalVariables` code block, we can load these coefficients, which are in fact situated in the header `extra-headers/TFEL/Material/tensors.hxx`
+Indeed, in the `InitLocalVariables` code block, we can load these coefficients, which are in fact situated in the header `tensors.hxx`

 ~~~~ {#Begin .cpp .numberLines}
 GAMMA=Gamma<real>::get_tensor();